Afghans in Pakistan: New border-crossing rules

+2023 repatriation

+In 2023, the Pakistani government announced a plan to evict all illegal immigrants, including Afghan nationals, in a phased and orderly manner.
+This decision has led to a strong reaction from the unrecognized interim Taliban government.
+The Islamabad police has finished the process of marking the locations of Afghan individuals residing in various areas of the federal capital.
+A survey regarding the properties of illegal Afghan nationals was also underway.
+The interim Taliban government has called Pakistan's decision to expel Afghans living in the country without approval 'unacceptable'.
+They have raised alarms for the Pakistani government to "reconsider the decision".
+The United Nations and human rights groups have also expressed concerns over Pakistani plans to evict illegal Afghan migrants.

+By January 2025, over 813,300 individuals had been repatriated to Afghanistan.
+By 25 September, the number reached around 1.5 million according to the UNHCR.

 Demographics

 Most citizens of Afghanistan are found in the Pashtun-dominated areas of Pakistan, which include Khyber Pakhtunkhwa and the Quetta-Chaman region of Balochistan.
 Smaller communities exist in Karachi, Rawalpindi, Islamabad, Lahore, and Azad Kashmir.

+According to Census of Afghans in Pakistan, a 2005 Pakistani Ministry of States and Frontier Regions report, the ethnic breakdown of Afghans in Pakistan was Pashtuns (81.5%), Tajiks (7.3%), Uzbeks (2.3%), Hazara (1.3%), Turkmen (2.0%), Baloch (1.7%) and others (3.9%).

-Ethnically, eighty-five percent of Afghan citizens in Pakistan are Pashtuns and the remaining 15 percent are Uzbeks, Tajiks and others.
-Khyber Pakhtunkhwa hosts the largest population of Afghan citizens with 52.3%, followed by Balochistan (24.5%), Punjab (14.4%)), Sindh (5.6%), Islamabad (3%), and Azad Kashmir (0.3%).
+Khyber Pakhtunkhwa hosts the largest population of Afghan citizens with 52.6%, followed by Balochistan (24.1%), Punjab (14.3%), Sindh (5.5%), Islamabad (3.1%), and Azad Kashmir (0.3%).

 Khyber Pakhtunkhwa

-According to latest UNHCR report, around 834,387 registered citizens of Afghanistan reside in Khyber Pakhtunkhwa.
+According to a 2025 UNHCR report, around 699,699 registered Afghan refugees reside in Khyber Pakhtunkhwa.
 During the 1980s Soviet–Afghan War, Peshawar was a center for Afghan refugees.
 The Jalozai refugee camp alone had over 100,000 residents in 1988.
 Peshawar assimilated many Afghans with relative ease, and the city became home to many Afghan musicians and artists.

 Balochistan

-About 327,247 Afghan citizens reside in Balochistan.
-After Peshawar, Quetta has the second-highest percentage of Afghan refugees (20 percent).
+About 313,784 Afghan citizens reside in Balochistan.
+After Peshawar, Quetta has the second-highest percentage of Afghan refugees.
 Most Afghans in Quetta are engaged in business and work in the city.
-Balochistan shares demographics with Afghanistan, and many refugees have migrated to the province for ethnic links.
 A 2005 census of Afghans in Balochistan indicated that the overwhelming majority were Pashtun, followed by Uzbeks, Tajiks, Baluchis, Hazaras and Turkmen.
 Quetta has the largest concentration of Hazara people outside Afghanistan, based in areas such as Hazara Town.
 Due to social unrest and Hazara persecution, the Afghan refugees are trying to resettle in other countries such as Australia, the United Kingdom, Finland, Canada, etc.

 The first wave of Afghan Hazaras arrived during the 1980s Soviet war, and more arrived fleeing persecution by the Taliban regime in the 1990s.
-They forged closer links with their Pakistani Hazara patrons, whose ancestors had arrived during Amir Abdur Rahman Khan's reign in the late 1800s (when Quetta was part of Afghanistan); these Pakistani Hazaras have some influence in the Balochistan government.
+They forged closer links with their local Pakistani Hazara patrons, whose ancestors had arrived during Amir Abdur Rahman Khan's reign in the late 1800s; these Pakistani Hazaras have some influence in the Balochistan government.
 Instead of living in settlement camps, many Hazaras have settled in cities.